o1eks/o1eks.github.io/pages/darwin.md

 2. Log in with your Apple ID
 3. Search `Xcode`
 4. Click `Get`
+5. Open `Xcode` and let it install components

 ### Install Bear Notes (optional)
 1. Open `App Store`